Process

 02.

-We will schedule the on-site inspection (our office, client’s home or location of choice) where our team will photograph, measure and physically assess the items for condition issues.
-This appointment generally takes 1-3 hours.
-If the collection is extensive and requires additional time, the appraiser will make the client aware of the longer estimated time during appointment scheduling.
+We will schedule an on-site inspection at our office, the client’s home, or another location of the client’s choice.
+During this appointment, our team will photograph, measure, and physically assess the items for any condition issues.
+This process typically takes between 1 to 3 hours.
+If the collection is extensive and requires more time, the appraiser will inform the client of the longer estimated duration when scheduling the appointment.

-In some projects, the appraisal may be able to be conducted digitally (desktop appraisal) and Heritage Appraisals may be able to bypass the on-site inspection.
-This determination varies project-by-project and can be discussed further during the telephone consultation.
+In some cases, it may be possible to conduct the appraisal digitally (a desktop appraisal), allowing Heritage Appraisals to bypass the on-site inspection.
+This decision is determined by the appraiser and varies from project to project and can be discussed further during the telephone consultation.

 inspection